 - Vintage Red Fox 200g - This modern cheese created by Belton Farm, is based on, but tastes nothing like any Red Leicester you have tried before.
 A perfect balance between sweet and savoury, with that salty crunch finish.
 The Vintage Red Fox epitomises why cheese is one of the top 10 addictive foods.

 Fen Farm Dairy Cheese Club

 Best for cheese to rival your favourite restaurant

-About the cheesemakers: Jonny and Dulcie Crickmore are the third generation of farmers at Fen Farm in Suffolk.
+Baron Bigod is revered by chefs so here’s your chance to find out what the fuss is about.
+Jonny and Dulcie Crickmore are the third generation of farmers at Fen Farm in Suffolk.
 They and their team make raw milk Baron Bigod cheese and butter, with milk from their herd of Montbeliarde cows which graze the marshlands of the Waveney River Valley.